 International undergraduate tuition fee examples - BA or BSc:

-Fees for full time undergraduate courses start at £13,810 for Accounting & Finance and rise to £15,920 for subjects such as Bioengineering and Wildlife Conservation.
+Fees for full time undergraduate courses start at £17,400 for Arts & Humanities, Business, and Social Science subjects, and rise to £21,200 for Science & Engineering subjects.

 REF (Research Excellence Framework) was an independent government review conducted into the quality of research at UK universities and published in December 2014.
 This information highlights subjects of specialism within each university.
 We have listed all subject areas where at least 60% of the research conducted in these specific fields has been graded 3 or 4 stars.
 (4 stars being the highest ranking REF award).
 For more information, please visit the REF Information page.

-Kent offers a range of postgraduate online courses, ranging from certificates and diplomas to MA’s and MSc’s in subjects such as; Advanced Child protection and Applied Drug Discovery.
+Kent offers a range of postgraduate online courses, ranging from certificates and diplomas to MA’s and MSc’s in subjects such as Advanced Child protection, Philanthropic Studies, and Autism Studies.